Main Content start here

 Key Market Trends

-A significant trend shaping India's traditional medicine market is the growing emphasis on clinical research and scientific validation of Ayurveda, herbal medicine, and other alternative therapies.
-By August 2025, India has produced more than 7,243 clinical research publications and 17,358 pre-clinical research studies in the AYUSH domain, with 10,602 focused on drug research and 8,520 on fundamental research.
-The Ministry of AYUSH, along with bodies such as CCRAS and ICMR, is expanding investments in rigorous randomized controlled trials, molecular research, and multi-centric studies targeting chronic diseases like diabetes, obesity, arthritis, and cardiovascular disorders.
+Clinical research and scientific validation are gaining priority within India’s traditional medicine sector.
+By August 2025, more than 7,243 clinical publications and 17,358 pre-clinical studies had been produced in the AYUSH domain, covering drug development and fundamental research.
+The Ministry of AYUSH, along with CCRAS and ICMR, is increasing investment in randomized controlled trials, molecular studies, and multi-centric research focused on chronic conditions such as diabetes, arthritis, obesity, and cardiovascular disorders.

 Growing Consumer Focus on Preventive Healthcare and Wellness